coding-to-music/personal-code-search-nextjs-s3-firebase/README.md

 # personal-code-search-nextjs-s3-firebase

-Works: Saves to mongodb and uploads to S3, however does not display the images in the list, shows a placeholder.
-Requires S3 bucket to be open and does not use access-key or secret-key.
+Works: Saves to mongodb and uploads to S3, displays the images in the list via AWS Cloudfront.

 S3 upload Works locally but not via Vercel